jhanvi76/Titanic-Dataset/README.md

 # Titanic Dataset - Exploratory Data Analysis
-Exploratory data analysis and data cleaning on the Titanic dataset using pandas and seaborn.

-Overview

 Data cleaning, preprocessing, and exploratory data analysis (EDA) on the classic Titanic survival dataset, built in a Jupyter/Colab notebook using `pandas` and `seaborn`.

 ## Overview